 Get Visible: Many people have never heard of Toastmasters, and of those who have, many often have no clue what it’s about.
 We have to show them!
 Every so often, try meeting in a new and public place, like a restaurant, coffee shop or a park, and let people see what your club does.
 Make it clear that guests are welcome to observe or even participate.
 This might be as simple as opening the doors at your regular meeting place or inviting the public to an open house event.

 Another seldom used option is speaking outside of the club.
 We don’t become public speakers just to give better speeches from Toastmasters’ manuals.
 We do it to drive change in the real world.
 Check with local civic organizations, schools, churches or community groups to find speaking opportunities, and after you bring down the house, be sure to mention where you honed your impressive skills.

 It’s easy to get discouraged, to throw up your hands up and say, “We’ve already tried these things before!”
 But this is just an excuse.
 Even ideas that failed once might work at a different time, a different place or with a different approach.
 Keep trying!

 Recruiting new members is a challenge.
 But it’s a worthwhile one.
 It’s the kind of challenge that drives you to learn new skills, take new risks and grow your abilities as a leader.
 It’s a challenge that makes you better.
 Stop hoping for more members.
 Stop waiting for more members.
 Choose how many members you want, and then make it happen.

 Watch the video below from the Ingleburn Toastmasters club in New South Wales to discover how they are promoting the WOW! of their club and attracting new members.

-a technical editor by profession, is a District 9 area director and former president and vice president membership of SEL Toastmasters in Pullman, Washington.
-By following the steps in this article, SEL drew 13 prospects to an open house; seven joined, resulting in the club’s Distinguished status.
+Ryan Urie is a technical editor by profession, and a District 9 area director and former president and vice president membership of SEL Toastmasters in Pullman, Washington.